 The brilliant camera work and lighting never draw attention to themselves; you could watch Chinatown fifteen times before you really notice how intricately its shots are designed and photographed.
 No other director—not Hitchcock, not Kubrick, not Spielberg, not Scorsese—has made anything that even comes close to Polanski's command of mise-en-scene in this film.

 Chinatown demands to be seen on a big screen in a real cinema.
 It moves at a deliberate pace and is filled with far too much detail to be appreciated without giving it full attention.
 By 1993, when I finally saw Chinatown in the gorgeous main theatre of the Coolidge Corner Movie House in Boston, I had already seen it at least six times on VHS and laserdisc.
-But seeing it in 35mm and with an audience made it feel like an entirely different film than the one I thought I knew so well.
+But seeing it in 35mm and with an audience made it feel like an entirely different film than the one I thought I knew well.
 My eyes and mind were fully opened to the awe-inspiring accomplishment that is Chinatown.
 That screening remains one of the top five cinema-going experiences of my life.

 To be truly great, a film must keep an audience interested by staying ahead of us and never condescending to us.
 It must hold up to repeat viewings and offer new insights each time we watch it.
-It must capture a truth or make us think about a truth in a way we haven’t before.
+It must capture a truth or make us think about a truth in a way we haven't before.
 It must work on multiple levels without ever allowing the secondary themes or cinematic concepts to overpower the main narrative.
-No film does this as well as Chinatown.
+No film does all these things as well as Chinatown.
 It's time to stop limiting the praise for this picture to its screenplay and recognize the movie for what it is: one of the most perfect pieces of cinema ever.